lsloan/mwrite-peer-review/docs/development-environment-setup-docker-compose.md

 ### Create test users

-These are created by the above script but you can use the create user to add more.
+These are created by the above script but you can use the `createuser` management command to add more.

 ```bash
 docker exec -it mwrite_api python manage.py createuser --username=test_student --password=testpass --role=student